-It has been estimated that the releases during the production of the clay targets is negligible,
+It has been estimated that the releases during the production of the clay targets are negligible, although not nil, compared to the releases during service life.

-The exposure of workers and consumers has been assessed qualitatively in sections B.2.2.1 and B.2.3.1 in the Background Document.
+The exposure of workers and consumers was assessed qualitatively in Sections B.2.2.1 and B.2.3.1 in the Background Document.

-The Dossier Submitter identified some uncertainties related to the estimation of releases, which are addressed in section 3.2: uncertainties on the identity of the binder materials and the alternatives (concentration of the 18 indicator PAHs and of the other polycyclic aromatic compounds potentially of concern), on the RMMs which may be used (e.g., collection of fragments and their disposal).
+The Dossier Submitter identified some uncertainties related to the estimation of releases, which are addressed in Section 3.2 in the Background Document.
+Specifically, uncertainties on the identity of the binder materials and the alternatives and on the RMMs which may be used (e.g. collection of fragments and their disposal).